MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/provisioning/Get-TrustedProvisioningCertificate.md

 ﻿---
-description: The Get-TrustedProvisioningCertificate cmdlet gets a trusted provisioning certificate from the Trusted Certificate Store. external help file: provcmdlets.dll-Help.xml
+description: Lists all installed trusted provisioning certificates; use this cmdlet to get the certificate thumbprint to use with the Uninstall-TrustedProvisioningCertificate cmdlet. external help file: provcmdlets.dll-Help.xml
 Module Name: Provisioning
 ms.date: 05/09/2017